iolevel/wpdotnet-sdk/docs/overview.md

 ## Remarks

 - permalinks are implicitly enabled through URL rewriting feature.
-- wordpress debugging is implicitlt enabled when running in debug configuration.
+- wordpress debugging is implicitlt enabled when running in *Development* environment.
 - When running on Azure with MySql in App enbaled, database connection is automatically configured.
 - Response caching and response compression is enabled by default.
 - Most of original `.php` files are not present on file system and cannot be edited.